kpaede/Excerpt-Outline-Mindmap-Editor/README.md

 ## Feedback and Contributions

-This project is in active development.
 Feedback, issues, and contributions are welcome.

 ---